danielsaidi/website_danielsaidi/collections/_posts/2023/2023-03-26-sort-git-tags-like-a-pro.md

 icon:   git
 ---

-If you like me use semver (semantic versioning) and have projects with a gazillion version tags, it's nice to be able sort the tags in various ways.
+If you like me use semantic versioning and have projects with a gazillion version tags, it's nice to be able sort the tags in various ways.
 Let's see how to sort Git tags like a pro.

 If you type `git tag` to list all tags, you will notice that the default sort order is alphabetic, which messes up higher version segments: